-Question 1.
-What is the main meaning of the story? – What message or core or essential meaning does the story hold?
-There may be many meanings which occur to you but, for now just think of one.
+What message or core or essential meaning does the story hold for you?
+There may be many meanings which occur to you but for now try to prioritise just one.

 Don’t rush your response.
 Take time to think about the value.
 The word ‘value’ is an interesting word.
 What do we value and what of value is here?
-When you are ready try this:
+When you are set try this:

 Question 4.
 What insight does the identified value provide for you?
-Finally: